-All reasonable care should be taken to prevent loss, damage, theft or unauthorised use of IT equipment as far as is practical.
-For example, Devices should never be left in a vehicle overnight or other unsecured, vulnerable situation.
+All reasonable care should be taken to prevent loss, damage, theft or unauthorised use of IT equipment.
+Devices should never be left in a vehicle or other unsecured, vulnerable situation.
 See the Offsite Working Procedure for more guidance.

-Any loss or damage to equipment on loan should be immediately reported to the Head Teacher or School IT Technician in the first instance and any theft or criminal damage should be reported to the Police.
+Any loss or damage to equipment on loan should be immediately reported to the [Head Teacher and School IT Technician] in the first instance and any theft or criminal damage should be reported to the Police.